RodolfoDiaz/codelibrary/scripts/docs/linux_config.md

 For reference read [here](https://linuxize.com/post/how-to-use-apt-command/).

+## Network settings

+You can get the IP address that is configured by using the following command:

+    ip addr | grep eth0

 ## Set DNS Nameservers

 The /etc/resolv.conf is the main configuration file for the DNS name resolver library.
 The resolver is a set of functions in the C library that provide access to the Internet Domain Name System (DNS).
 More reference [here](https://www.tecmint.com/set-permanent-dns-nameservers-in-ubuntu-debian/).